Lamyae-jd/Parametric_Study_Simulation/README.md

 # Parametric_Study_Gate_Simulation

 A Python orchestration framework for running automated parametric studies with [GATE Monte Carlo simulation](http://www.opengatecollaboration.org/).
-Instead of manually editing `.mac` files for each simulation configuration, this pipeline generates run directories, fills macro templates, and launches GATE sequentially — keeping your results organized and reproducible.
+Instead of manually editing `.mac` files for each simulation configuration, this pipeline generates run directories, fills macro templates, and launches GATE sequentially, keeping your results organized and reproducible.

 ---

 ## Why this tool?

 GATE simulations involve multiple interdependent macro files.
-Running a parametric study by hand means editing files, renaming outputs, and tracking configurations — a process that is error-prone and hard to reproduce.
+Running a parametric study by hand means editing files, renaming outputs, and tracking configurations: a process that is error-prone and hard to reproduce.
 This pipeline automates all of that:

 - Define all your configurations once in `params.py`
 - Run a single command to launch the full study